 Finally, the bottom row of panel shows the effect of the manufacturing shares on overall employment growth.
 The coefficients in this row therefore combine the manufacturing and nonmanufacturing effects estimated separately in the top and middle rows.
-The bottom left panel shows that on the whole, the very large manufacturing effects shown in the top row dominate the overall employment-growth effects, even though manufacturing is usually much less than one-half of employment in a county.
+The bottom left panel shows that on the whole, the very large manufacturing effects shown in the top row dominate the overall employment-growth effects, even though less than half of the employees in a county work typically work in manufacturing plants.
 All told, a large own-county manufacturing share tends to reduce near-term overall employment growth for most of the sample period.
-However, early in the sample, this negative was offset to a large degree by the effects of a large neighboring manufacturing share.
+However, early in the sample, this negative impact was offset to a large degree by the effects of a large neighboring manufacturing share.
 And the top row shows that this pattern was driven in large part by the effect of the initial manufacturing shares on subsequent manufacturing employment.
 How should we interpret these results?
 The most important message is that early in the sample period, manufacturing losses were larger in "manufacturing islands"-counties with strong manufacturing presences that were not nested among other factory-heavy counties.
-Recall from the bar charts in Figure 6 that manufacturing employment generally decamped from cities for less dense areas early in the sample.
-Big manufacturing losses among manufacturing islands is consistent with this pattern, as long as the traditional urban manufacturing counties were surrounded low-manufacturing suburbs.
-Another way to think of this pattern is "concentration through subtraction" in the reallocation of manufacturing jobs.
-As we have seen, the manufacturing share of employment declined throughout the sample period, even in rural counties.
-Yet the rural decline was not bordering counties see their manufacturing shares increase by one standard deviation, but that counties that border the bordering counties also experience such an increase.
-Recall also that the weighting matrix Wis row-normalized, so all of the nearby-county weights w{ij} sum to one for any county i.
-Hence, the total effect graphed in the top right panel of Figure 15 is simply the own-share coefficient (that is, the appropriate element of the β vector in equation 1) plus the neighboring-share coefficient (the appropriate element of the γ vector).
-Mathematically, one can also interpret the total effect as the sum of spillover and own-effects if one county increases its manufacturing share, and if we took the average of this cumulative effect across all counties.
+Recall from the bar charts in Figure 6 that manufacturing employment generally decamped from cities for less dense areas early in the sample period.
+The big manufacturing losses among manufacturing islands are consistent with this pattern, as long as the traditional urban manufacturing counties were surrounded

+$^{^{32}}$ When thinking about the marginal effect of changing the value of an X variable in a spatial model, we need to take spillovers into account.
+When there is no spatial lag of the Y variable, it is sufficient to take the sum of the coefficients on own X (β) and lagged X (γ).
+The interpretation of this total effect is the effect on one county's Y if it and all first- and second-order neighbors were to raise their value of X by one.
+Mathematically, one can also interpret the total effect as the sum of spillover and own-effects if one county increases its X, and if we took the average of this cumulative effect across all counties.
+For more information on total effects in spatial models, see LeSage and Pace (2009).